 This sounds basic, but it is sometimes hard to do.
 Some clients are nervous going into a statement, and will cut off the questioner and blurt out the answer before listening to the whole question.
 The problem is that you may be answering one question, and the investigator may be asking a completely different question.
 Also, the statements are often put into writing, and the written interview, called a "transcript," may end up in front of an Administrative Law Judge at a hearing.
 A transcript of two people talking over each other is confusing, and confusion only helps the insurance company.

 Make Sure You Understand The Question

 Another way to avoid guessing is to make it clear in your answer if you are not quite sure about your response.
-Some people will state that they are giving the answer “to the best of their memory,” or will simply admit that they are “not exactly sure” about their answer.
+Some people will state that they are giving the answer “to the best of their memory,” or will simply add that they are “not exactly sure” about their answer.
 This is a good way to show the adjuster that you are giving as much information as possible, even if you are not 100% sure about your answer.
 Estimates also work well too.
 If you can provide your best estimate in response to any question, you are showing the questioner that you are giving your best effort to give an honest and accurate answer to the question.